Pulchrocladia retipora

-Pulchrocladia retipora, most commonly known as the coral lichen, is a species of fruticose lichen in the family Cladoniaceae.
-It occurs in Australasia and New Caledonia where it grows in coastal and alpine heathlands.
-The lichen features coral-like branches and subbranches with numerous netlike perforations.
+Pulchrocladia retipora, commonly known as the coral lichen, is a species of fruticose lichen in the family Cladoniaceae.
+Found predominantly in Australasia, its habitats range from the Australian Capital Territory to New Zealand's North and South Islands, and even the Pacific region of New Caledonia, where it grows in coastal and alpine heathlands.
+The lichen features coral-like branches and subbranches with numerous intricate, netlike perforations.
 It is known by multiple names, with some sources referring to it by its synonym Cladia retipora, or the common name lace lichen.

-The lichen was first scientifically collected by Jacques Labillardière on board the Bruni d'Entrecasteaux expeditions in 1792.
-Labillardière had erroneously classified it as an alga rather than a lichen.
-Pulchrocladia retipora was the first Australian lichen to be described in a scientific publication.
+The lichen was first scientifically collected by the French biologist Jacques Labillardière on board Bruni d'Entrecasteaux's 1792 expedition.
+Labillardière erroneously classified it as an alga rather than a lichen.
+Pulchrocladia retipora holds the distinction of being the first Australian lichen to be scientifically documented.
+It is now the type species of the genus Pulchrocladia.
+This genus was established in 2018 as a result of a molecular phylogenetics-led restructuring of the Cladoniaceae.

 Taxonomy

 The species was first formally described by Jacques Labillardière in 1806, as Baeomyces reteporus.
 The type specimen was collected from Tasmania.
-This collection was made as part of the botanical collections he made during his 1791 voyage to the South Seas with French explorer Antoine Bruni d'Entrecasteaux in an unsuccessful search for Jean-François de Galaup, comte de Lapérouse.
-He had first collected the lichen in 1792, and published the description in Novae Hollandiae Plantarum Specimen, erroneously describing the lichen as an alga.
-According to Rex Filson, the lichen is the first that was described for Australia.
+This sample was obtained as part of the botanical collections he made during Labillardière's 1791–1794 voyage to the South Seas with the French explorer Antoine Bruni d'Entrecasteaux in an unsuccessful search for the French naval officer Jean-François de Galaup, comte de Lapérouse.
+Labillardière had first collected the lichen in 1792, and published the description in Novae Hollandiae Plantarum Specimen, erroneously describing the lichen as an alga.
+According to the Australian lichenologist Rex Filson, this lichen was the first to be described for Australia.

+In its taxonomic history, the species has been shuffled to several genera, some of which are no longer used or have been synonymized with other genera.
+In 1814, the Swedish botanist Erik Acharius changed the spelling of the specific epithet to retipora (from retepora) when he introduced the new combination Cenomyce retipora.
+It is not known for certain if Acharius's change was intentional, as he still referred to the basionym as Baeomyces retiporus Labill.
+The term rete translates to "net", and the correct connecting vowel in such compounds is "i", making retiporus the appropriate spelling.
+The original spelling by Labillardière is considered an orthographical variant due to the lack of evidence indicating a deliberate choice of spelling.
+Since retipora is widely recognized, the current spelling has been maintained to avoid confusion.